benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 NOTES:
+_[1 minute]_

 - Let's start w/ a quick history lesson
 - Enzyme really changed the game for how we could unit test UIs
   - It's v1 came out late in 2015
-- Because React separates rendering from flushing to the DOM
-  - We can render React components without needing a browser
+  - It allowed us to render React components without needing a browser
   - Before React, testing UIs required running the unit tests in a headless browser
-- It's API Mimics jQuery's API for DOM manipulation & traversal
-  - It has a element wrapper similar to jQuery (we'll see in a bit)
-  - But it also dug into implementation details like inspecting state
-  - Ultimately became its undoing
 - **✋🏾 How many people are using Enzyme right now?**

 /////